Scalable high-fidelity and near-deterministic preparation of large photon-number states: Introduction

-From a broader control perspective, these difficulties reflect an inherent trade-off between available control resources and the complexity of the required control protocols, which becomes increasingly restrictive as the target Fock number grows.
-These challenges point to a more general obstacle: the difficulty of engineering strong and well-controlled photon-number–dependent phases across a large bosonic Hilbert space~\cite{heeres15cavity,eickbusch2022fast,landgraf24fast}.
-Despite important advances, achieving deterministic, scalable, and high-fidelity preparation of large-$N$ Fock states remains an open problem, and continued exploration of diverse and complementary approaches is both necessary and valuable.
+From a broader control perspective, these difficulties reflect an inherent trade-off between available control resources and the complexity of the required control protocols, which becomes increasingly restrictive as the target photon-number grows.
+These challenges point to a more general obstacle: the difficulty of engineering strong and well-controlled photon-number–dependent phases across a large bosonic Hilbert space~\cite{heeres15cavity,eickbusch2022fast,landgraf24fast,munoz24photonic,delasHeras25improving}.
+Despite important advances, achieving deterministic, scalable, and high-fidelity preparation of large-$N$ photon-number states remains an open problem, and continued exploration of diverse and complementary approaches is both necessary and valuable.

-Here we formulate large-Fock-state preparation as a task of engineering interference through time-structured, photon-number--dependent dynamics, rather than relying on sequential population transfer or bosonic nonlinearities.
+Here we formulate large photon-number state preparation as a task of engineering interference through time-structured, photon-number--dependent dynamics, rather than relying on sequential population transfer or bosonic nonlinearities.
 This perspective reframes the problem from population engineering to coherent interference engineering in Fock space.
-Our approach exploits the intrinsic nonlinear spectrum of the Jaynes--Cummings interaction, which naturally generates photon-number–dependent phase accumulation while remaining natively available across a wide range of experimental platforms, including cavity and circuit QED~\cite{mivehvar2021cavity,blais21circuit}, trapped ions~\cite{wu1997jaynes,leibfried2003quantum}, and other AMO systems \cite{ye24essay}.
-By combining Jaynes--Cummings interactions with phase-space displacement operations, we construct composite control sequences that deterministically reshape an initial coherent-state distribution through engineered interference in Fock space.
+Our approach exploits the intrinsic nonlinear spectrum of the Jaynes--Cummings (JC) interaction, which naturally generates photon-number–dependent phase accumulation while remaining natively available across a wide range of experimental platforms, including cavity and circuit quantum electrodynamics (QED)~\cite{mivehvar2021cavity,blais21circuit}, trapped ions~\cite{wu1997jaynes,leibfried2003quantum}, and other atomic, molecular, and optical (AMO) systems \cite{ye24essay}.
+By combining JC interactions with phase-space displacement operations, we construct composite control sequences that deterministically reshape an initial coherent-state distribution through engineered interference in photon-number space.